ESA-APEx/apex_algorithms/qa/benchmarks/README.md

 # APEx Algorithms Benchmark suite

-This is pytest-based benchmark suite for APEx algorithms.
+This is a pytest-based benchmark suite for APEx algorithms.
 The goal is to run hosted algorithms according to pre-defined scenarios against real openEO backends and observe their outcome and performance.